-What's more impressive is that many of today's best models can also perform a ton of novel tricks, such as enabling you to search the internet with your voice, tracking your exercise over GPS, and letting you check-out at the grocery store without reaching for your wallet.
+Most of us know that the wearable technology is still not at that level where the smartphones have reached, but these smartwatches have developed a lot in recent years.
+Today's smartwatches can perform a ton of novel tricks, such as enabling you to search the internet with your voice, tracking your exercise over GPS, and letting you check-out at the grocery store without pulling out your wallet.

 - Looking for something running Google's OS?
 Here's our best Android Wear smartwatch round-up